kpmeen/kafka-websocket-proxy/README.md

 `WS_PROXY_KAFKA_CLIENTS_LOG_LEVEL` are set, the latter will be ignored completely.
 The same applies when an external logback configuration file is provided through `-Dlogback.configurationFile=<file_path>`.

+**4. Disabling ANSI colours in log output**

+Sometimes the log output needs to be free from ANSI colours.
+For example if the log contents is being passed on to a log aggregator like Splunk or Logstash.
+In these cases, the coloured output can be disabled by starting the application with `-Dwsproxy.log.noformat=true` or setting the environment variable `WSPROXY_LOG_ANSI_OFF=true`.
+Either way the log output will be written without any ANSI codes.

 ### Monitoring